 Digestion of flour samples was carried out in a microwave digester (CEM MARS 6, USA) with the addition of 3 mL of 65 % nitric acid to 0.25 g of flour.
 The digest was filtered into a 100 mL volumetric flask and made up to mark with distilled water.
-This solution was used for micro-minerals analysis using ICP spectrophotometer (Thermo scientific, iCAP 7000 series, USA).
+This solution was used for analysis of micro-minerals using ICP spectrophotometer (Thermo scientific, iCAP 7000 series, USA).